loading map...

 Another key target is the (further) development of a low-maintenance monitoring and early warning system to cover larger areas, which are often difficult to access.
 The team will use a combination of existing technologies to develop a flexible, self-learning system that can act as an early warning system and be adapted to various geological engineering situations.

 The planned expert system will record all existing and generated data with reference to place and time.
 As new data is gradually added, the system will provide increasingly accurate information on the type and intensity of natural hazards in Svaneti.
-The monitoring and early-warning system will be linked to the expert system so that potential risks and concrete events are automatically shown in a (web-based) GIS.
-A smartphone app will allow authorities to promptly inform the population of mass movements; being able to do so can help increase awareness of this problem.
+The monitoring and early-warning system will be linked to the expert system so that potential risks and concrete events are automatically shown in a (web-based) GIS. smartphone app will allow authorities to promptly inform the population of mass movements; being able to do so can help increase awareness of this problem.
 In addition, crowd data collecting improves the database used by the forecast models and thus provides increased planning security.